russross/s3fslite/README.md

 do not save much, but you do incur the cost of downloading it.
 When it transfers a whole file, it just deletes the old version.

+For example, I typically set it up so that the directory I want to upload has the same name as the mount point, say `myname`.
+If the source is `~/myname` and the mount point is `/mnt/myname`, then I use a command like this:

+    rsync -avW --delete ~/myname /mnt/

+The `--delete` option tells it to delete files in the target that are not in the source, so be careful with this option.
+An alternative is this:

+    rsync -avW --delete ~/myname/ /mnt/myname/

+Beware that this means something slightly different.
+This syncs all of the files in `/myname/`, but does not sync the directory itself.
+As a result, files missing from `~/myname/` will not be deleted from `/mnt/myname/`.

-Beware that S3's "eventually consistent" semantics can lead to some weird behavior. `rsync` will sometimes report a file vanishing and other problems.
+S3's "eventually consistent" semantics can lead to some weird behavior. `rsync` will sometimes report a file vanishing and other problems.
 Wait 30 seconds or so and try again, and the problem will usually fix itself.
 As an example, sometimes when you delete a file it still shows up in directory listings, but reports a "File not Found" error when you try to access it.
+This also happens frequently when you do a `rm -r` over a medium to large directory structure.
+It correctly deletes the files, then fails to delete the directory.
+This is because S3 is still reporting the odd file as existing in a directory listing, but it has already been deleted.
+Wait for a few tens of seconds and it should fix itself.

 `rsync` is nice because you can just repeat the command and it will only worry about the things that did not work the first time.
 With